 Who Should Get These Assessments

-CxO’s should not be left out of security testing, either due to the sensitive nature of their work or to prevent risk of embarrassment if they fall victim to an attack.
-A true picture of a company’s risk cannot be evaluated without testing these high value users, since they are often targeted by real attackers due to the access they have and the roles they play in a company.
+CxO’s should not be left out of security testing, either due to the sensitive nature of their work or to prevent the risk of embarrassment if they fall victim to an attack.
+A true picture of a company’s risk cannot be evaluated without testing these high-value users, since they are often targeted by real attackers due to the access they have and the roles they play in a company.

 Additionally, any user of high value in your company could gain value from SERA-like engagements.
 IT staff, accounting, human resources.
 All of these users have access to vast amounts of valuable data from an attacker’s perspective.